Erbium: Lasers and optics

 A large variety of medical applications (i.e., dermatology, dentistry) utilize erbium ion's 2940 nm emission (see Er:YAG laser), which is highly absorbed in water (absorption coefficient about 12000 cm).
 Such shallow tissue deposition of laser energy is necessary for laser surgery, and the efficient production of steam for laser enamel ablation in dentistry.
 Common applications of erbium lasers in dentistry include ceramic cosmetic dentistry and removal of brackets in orthodontic braces; such laser applications have been noted as more time-efficient than performing the same procedures with rotary dental instruments.

 Erbium-doped optical silica-glass fibers are the active element in erbium-doped fiber amplifiers (EDFAs), which are widely used in optical communications.
 The same fibers can be used to create fiber lasers.
 In order to work efficiently, erbium-doped fiber is usually co-doped with glass modifiers/homogenizers, often aluminium or phosphorus.
 These dopants help prevent clustering of Er ions and transfer the energy more efficiently between excitation light (also known as optical pump) and the signal.
 Co-doping of optical fiber with Er and Yb is used in high-power Er/Yb fiber lasers.
 Erbium can also be used in erbium-doped waveguide amplifiers.

 Other applications

 When added to vanadium as an alloy, erbium lowers hardness and improves workability.
-An erbium-nickel alloy Er_{3}Ni has an unusually high specific heat capacity at liquid-helium temperatures and is used in cryocoolers; a mixture of 65% Er_{3}Co and 35% Er_{0.9}Yb_{0.1}Ni by volume improves the specific heat capacity even more.
+An erbium-nickel alloy Er3Ni has an unusually high specific heat capacity at liquid-helium temperatures and is used in cryocoolers; a mixture of 65% Er3Co and 35% Er0.9Yb0.1Ni by volume improves the specific heat capacity even more.

 Erbium oxide has a pink color, and is sometimes used as a colorant for glass, cubic zirconia and porcelain.
 The glass is then often used in sunglasses and jewellery, or where infrared absorption is needed.

 Erbium is used in nuclear technology in neutron-absorbing control rods. or as a burnable poison in nuclear fuel design.